Digital loop carrier

-A digital loop carrier (DLC) is a system which uses digital transmission to extend the range of the local loop farther than would be possible using only twisted pair copper wires.
+A digital loop carrier (DLC) is a system which uses digital transmission to extend the range of the local loop further than would be possible using only twisted pair copper wires.
 A DLC digitizes and multiplexes the individual signals carried by the local loops onto a single datastream on the DLC segment.

 Reasons for using DLCs

 Subscriber Loop Carrier systems address a number of problems: